A Natural Introduction to Fine-Tuning

 An obvious solution to why some parameter has such a `weird' value would be a more fundamental theory which exactly describes why \cite{Wall2016}.
 However, this does not mean this new theory is exempted from its own fine-tuning problem.
 From this point of view, we are actually simply delaying the question/problem itself.
 If we would continue this path and continuously find increasingly more fundamental theories, we keep on delaying the question until we reach a dead end or finally arrive, at for instance, Tegmark's universal mathematical structure.
 Reaching a dead end would be undermining as this would be our final delay of the problem and we will need to look for another solution.
 Or, we can hope that if we had made another choice during our way up to this dead end we would end up at another more fundamental theory.
-Eventually, like stated in the previous subsection, one would end up at Tegmark's universal theory and hope that it can finally resolve our issue.\\ \\ While I certainly think it would be wonderful if we finally find Tegmark's theory and it would explain the constants their values, I do not think that we should leave this question as it is until we discover it.
-By thinking about this problem and coming up with possible resolutions we may end up with a possible explanation and/or a more fundamental theory for one constant specifically, just like how naturalness guided the discovery of the charm quark\footnote{I still find the principle of naturalness a dangerous guide, though.
-See Section \ref{section7}}.
+Eventually, like stated in the previous subsection, one would end up at Tegmark's universal theory and hope that it can finally resolve our issue.\\ We should not leave this question open until we discover this final theory.
+By thinking about this problem and coming up with possible resolutions we may end up with a possible explanation and/or a more fundamental theory for one constant specifically, just like how naturalness guided the discovery of the charm quark.
 Or, we would at least learn what a more fundamental theory should incorporate.
-This exactly what, for me, entails science: searching for new ideas and testing if those ideas lead to sensible conclusions and predictions.
+Science is searching for new ideas and testing if they lead to sensible conclusions and predictions.
 There is always a good chance something unexpected may come our way when looking more thoroughly at a certain idea.

-\subsection{The Inherent Failure of Probability}
+\subsection{The inherent failure of probability}

 \epigraph{\emph{Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.}}{-S.~Holmes}